jaruizra/Geekbench5-data-analysis-tool/README.md

 For it to work just download python3 on your computer and double click the geekbench5.py program.

 # Usage
-You will need to import some python modules, for that you will need to type on your pc terminal after installing python:
+You will need to import some python libraries, for that you will need to type on your pc terminal after installing python:

      pip3 install beautifulsoup4
      pip3 install requests
-     pip3 install requests.exceptions
-     pip3 install json

 (If pip3 doesnt work try doing the same but with pip, it will depend of the version of python that you use.)